2025 Montgomery shooting: Investigation

-Reactions
+Reactions and aftermath

 Local

 Montgomery mayor Steven Reed said that those who were responsible were not reflective of Montgomery and vowed that he would make examples out of the perpetrators.
 Reed also rejected the idea of deploying the Alabama National Guard to combat crime, stating that he did not believe it was an effective use of the guard and that he believed that "law enforcement professionals can handle that along with our community leaders and other initiatives we have going on that are already showing progress in that area".

 After a suspect's release on bond on October 20, Reed and Montgomery police chief James Graboys expressed their frustration with the suspect being allowed to be released.
 Reed called the low bond "a slap in the face" and called on state officials to pass bond reform legislation.
 Meanwhile, Graboys called the suspect's release "a serious, ongoing concern" and cited multiple examples of people being out on bond for violent crimes being re-arrested for other serious offenses and expressed support for expanding Aniah's Law, a state law which allows judges to deny bail to certain violent felony offenders.

 On October 7, the Montgomery City Council voted unanimously to suspend the downtown's entertainment district designation indefinitely in the wake of the shooting after hearing concerns from local business owners about the economic impact of violence in the area.
 Councilman Andrew Szymanski cited the lack of enforcement of a city ordinance which requires alcoholic beverages to be carried in designated green cups in entertainment districts as a cause for violence in the downtown area.
 The council also announced that they would discuss the implementation of a citywide youth curfew at the following council meeting.

 On October 15, local business leaders and city officials met to address measures to be taken in response to the shooting.
 Business owners and police officers said that they would be more strict with stopping loitering, stopping people from carrying backpacks into businesses, and the carrying of weapons.
 They also discussed increasing the number of police foot patrols through the district and increasing the visibility of those foot patrols.